Qubic-World/qubic-howto/README.md

 Requires port `80` to be open as well.
 Set `NUMBER_OF_CLIENT_CONNECTIONS` to `0` if you don't need to connect to your node with a browser.

 <a name="preparing-usb"></a>
-# Preparing an USB stick to run Qubic
+# Preparing an USB stick or SSD to run Qubic

+## USB
 Running the .efi application successfully, depends on the system (check tested motherboard/cpu section).
 Make sure the system has no access to other disks.
 Qubic needs to be running from USB FS0: and at the time of writing @N-010 at [Discord](https://discord.gg/2vDMR8m "Syzygy Discord") has written a solution to specify other disks, but this has not been tested by me.
 For example i needed to remove completely my SSD disk.

 For now lets start.
 The .efi file created earlier should be in the folder you created the project, something like /QubicTest/x64/Release/QubicTest.efi